glue-viz/glue-astronomy/docs/data_loaders.rst

 other formats supported by spectral-cube, such as for example the CASA ``.image`` format.

-To make use of this data laoder, click on **Import Data** in glue and select **Spectral Cube** for the type in the window that pops up, then select the file (or directory for ``.image`` datasets) you want to load.
+To make use of this data loader, click on **Import Data** in glue and select **Spectral Cube** for the type in the window that pops up, then select the file (or directory for ``.image`` datasets) you want to load.